tarantool/tarantool-operator/README.md

 ## IMPORTANT NOTICE

-Begins from v1.0.0-rc1 Tarantool Community Kubernetes Operator was completely rewrote.
+Begins from v1.0.0-rc1 Tarantool Kubernetes Operator CE was completely rewrote.

 API version was bumped and any backward compatibility was dropped.